pixos/palmtrie/README.md

 ## About

-This is the reference implementation of "Palmtrie: A Ternary Key Matching Algorithm for IP Packet Filtering Rules," to appear in CoNEXT 2020.
+This is the reference implementation of "Palmtrie: A Ternary Key Matching Algorithm for IP Packet Filtering Rules" presented in ACM CoNEXT 2020.

 ## Author